Kungsbacka/LifecycleManager/README.md

 ## Permissions
 The following permissions are needed for the account running the script:
-* Read/write to the script folder.
+* Read/write in script folder.
 Reports are created temporarily in this folder before they are sent.
 * Manage users in Active Directory
-* Access databases (MetaDirectory and ADEvents)
+* Read/write in databases (MetaDirectory and ADEvents)
 * Start SQL Agent job for Active Directory import

 ## Additional information